 Although Greg has narrated almost every genre of books including medical, technological and children’s literature, Greg’s real forte is multiple character fiction, having voiced as many as fifty-two separate character voices in one book.
 This has logically led to work on animation projects as well as video games.
-Greg performed eight voices on the award winning video game “FALLOUT 3”, produced by Bethesda Softworks.
+Greg performed eight voices on the award winning video game “FALLOUT 3”and worked as well on the game "BROKEN STEEL", both produced by Bethesda Softworks.

 With a background in stand-up comedy, Greg traveled the United States for twenty years with the musical comedy improvisation troupe, “NOW THIS!” performing for colleges, corporate events and private gigs.
 “NOW THIS!” was a three time winner of the ISES (International Special Events Society) national award for Outstanding Entertainment and the winner of the international Esprit Award.